Kell, Alterman & Runstein, L.L.P.: A Portland Institution

 In 1969, Kell & Alterman helped create TriMet out of the city’s crumbling half-private/half-public mass transit system.
 The pair, who had earned a reputation as devoted community advocates, helped conceive a streamlined, more efficient bus system.

-Bill Dickas, a highly skilled litigation lawyer, joined the firm in the mid-1970s.
-In 1981, Eric Sogge, Wayne Palmer, and Gary Compa brought their respective business, litigation, and tax law expertise to Kell, Alterman & Runstein, L.L.P. further broadening the firm’s general-practice reputation.
+In 1981, Gary Compa brought their respective business, litigation, and tax law expertise to Kell, Alterman & Runstein, L.L.P. further broadening the firm’s general-practice reputation.
 In addition to its traditional business and litigation focus, Kell, Alterman & Runstein, L.L.P. presently includes numerous practice areas, including estate planning and administration, intellectual property, environmental and natural resources law, personal injury, and family law.

 As the legal services offered by Kell, Alterman & Runstein, L.L.P. have continued to grow, the firm still holds fast to a proud community focus.
 The firm’s attorneys are or have served on the boards of local organizations like Oregon Legal Aid, the Portland Trail Chapter of the Oregon Red Cross, Oregon Advocacy Center, Schoolhouse Supplies, Mt.
 Hood Community College, and the American Cancer Society in Clark County, WA.

 Kell, Alterman & Runstein, L.L.P.’s Portland office is downtown in the historic Pacific Building near Pioneer Courthouse.
-This distinguished space befits a firm that contributed such much to shaping this city’s landscape.
+This distinguished space befits a firm that contributed so much to shaping this city’s landscape.